xuesongwang/Neural-Process-Family/README.md

 ## Training

 #### 1D datasets
 To train the model(s) for 1D Gaussian Process sampled datasets, run *_train.py files.
-For example:
+For example, in the folder `CNP` :

 ```train
 python CNP_train.py